 • Conduct pedestrian analyses.
 A pedestrian trip assignment will be performed for the weekday AM, midday, and PM peak hours to determine the pedestrian elements that would warrant a detailed analysis.
-For the two portal locations, it is assumed that a detailed analysis will be prepared for up to 4 intersections (corner reservoirs and crosswalks) and their adjoining sidewalks for the weekday AM, midday, and PM peak periods.
+For the two portal locations, it is assumed that a detailed analysis will be prepared for a variety of pedestrian elements, the equivalent of for up to 4 intersections (corner reservoirs and crosswalks) and their adjoining sidewalks for the weekday AM, midday, and PM peak periods.
 This analysis will include quantitative studies of the existing, No Build, and Build conditions following the procedure outlined in the CEQR Technical Manual.
 Where appropriate, feasible mitigation measures will be explored to alleviate any potential significant adverse pedestrian impacts.